 WSP - Beyond the Yellow Ribbon

-West St. Paul became a Yellow Ribbon Community in 2011
+West St. Paul became an official Yellow Ribbon Community in 2012.

 What is a Yellow Ribbon Community?

-A Yellow Ribbon Community unites all areas within a community to create a comprehensive network that connects and coordinates agencies, organizations, resources and employers for the purpose of proactively supporting Service members and military families.
+A Yellow Ribbon Community unites all areas within a community to create a comprehensive network that connects and coordinates agencies, organizations, resources and employers for the purpose of proactively supporting Service members, military families, and Veterans.